bsierro/scgenerator/README.md

 capillary_resonance_strengths : list, optional
     list of resonance strengths.
 Default is []

+capillary_resonance_max_order : int, optional
+    max order of resonance strengths to be deduced

 capillary_nested : int, optional
     how many nested capillaries.
 Default is 0